* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 If you have big, filled buns you’re planning to reheat from frozen, you might want to defrost them a little before you steam them.
 This will ensure that the filling heats up evenly.

 The dishcloth helps to catch condensation before it drips on the buns.
-If any condensation drips on your buns, they’ll become wet and soggy.
+If any condensation drips on your buns, they’ll become wet and soggy, which we want to avoid!

 Wrapping bao in damp paper towels before microwaving helps to re-introduce steam into the buns

-The damp paper towel will create the steam needed to re-fluff the buns.
+The damp paper towel is a necessity because it will create the steam needed to re-fluff the buns.

 Other ways to create steam in the microwave include:

-• Sprinkle the buns with a few drops of water and then wrap them loosely in plastic wrap.
+• Sprinkling the buns with a few drops of water and then wrapping them loosely in plastic wrap.

-• Microwave the buns with a cup of water in the microwave.
+• Microwaving the buns with a cup of water next to them.

 • Microwave the buns sitting ON TOP of a cup of water (life hack!).
 The water steams up and heats the bun from underneath just like in a real steamer.
 An alternative to this is to buy a microwave steamer.